TOOTHPASTE INGREDIENTS TO AVOID

-Toothpaste ingredients can affect the health of your teeth and gums.
-But as a consumer, it's truly mind boggling choosing the safe one!
-Is it better to use a natural toothpaste, a tartar control toothpaste, a sensitive teeth toothpaste, a home-made recipe toothpaste or just plain old water?
+Potentially harmful chemicals in toothpaste can affect the health of your teeth and gums as well as your general health.
+As a consumer, it's truly mind boggling choosing the right brand that results in healthy teeth and gums, as well as being free of potentially harmful ingredients.
+Is it better to use a natural toothpaste, a tartar control toothpaste, a sensitive teeth toothpaste, a home-made recipe toothpaste or just plain old baking soda and water?

-Your mouth, specifically the tissues, provides a fast way to absorb ingredients from toothpaste and mouthwash into the body.
+The inside of your mouth provides a fast way to absorb ingredients from toothpaste and mouthwash into the body.
 Drugs such as nitroglycerine for heart conditions, vitamin supplements, and pain medications are often given under the tongue for fast absorption.
-Pain control and birth control patches are applied to the skin for delivery of the drug.

 You may not be aware of it, but ingredients in toothpaste may be delivering a daily dose of antibiotics or other 'active ingredients' to you as you brush, especially if you have bleeding gums.
 Oh, the WARNING is on the back of the toothpaste, but who looks at that?
 With the Food and Drug Administration (FDA) regulations, all toothpaste with fluoride, or claims for oral health, must add a WARNING on the back of the label.